Lauren Maher, MA, AMFT

 In addition to my counseling work, I am an internationally certified yoga therapist (C-IAYT) and yoga instructor.
 Since 2001, I have taught yoga, mindfulness, and meditation in a wide variety of settings.
 I specialize in teaching yoga to cancer patients during and post treatment, and have worked extensively with weSPARK Cancer Support Center and the Disney Family Cancer Center at Providence Hospital.
 I have been a regular guest lecturer for Mission Hills Providence Hospital's Wellness Through Awareness program and have served as an "Ask the Expert" contributor for Quantia MD, an online resource for physicians.
 Additionally, I worked with eating disorder patients for five years at the Bella Vita Eating Disorder Clinic, a residential treatment facility.
 I often work with those who have chronic illnesses (such as Parkinson’s Disease, ALS, & auto-immune disorders), chronic pain, and injuries.

 My background as a yoga therapist affords me a keen insight into the physiological issues associated with stress, trauma, and anxiety.
-Prior to specializing in the wellness industry, I worked for many years in the creative arts.
+Prior to specializing in the wellness industry, I worked for many years as an actor in film and theatre.
 I have a great respect for the creative process and for unique issues that artists face while pursuing their dreams and goals.

 M.A.
 Clinical Psychology -- Antioch University